aspose-3d/Aspose.3D-for-.NET/README.md

 Aspose.3D for .NET is written in C# and supports Windows Forms as well as ASP.NET apps.
 Development can be performed on any platform that has .NET environment for both 32-bit and 64-bit applications.
 It supports .NET Frameworks 2.0 till 4.7.2 as well as Client Profile version for .NET Framework 4.0.

-## Getting Started with Aspose.3D for .NET

-Are you ready to give Aspose.3D for .NET a try?
-Simply execute `Install-Package Aspose.3D` from the Package Manager Console in Visual Studio to fetch the NuGet package.
-If you already have Aspose.3D for .NET and want to upgrade the version, please execute `Update-Package Aspose.3D` to get the latest version.

 ## Build a Scene with Primitive 3D Models using C# Code

 You can execute below code snippet to see how Aspose.3D performs in your environment or check the [GitHub Repository](https://github.com/aspose-3d/Aspose.3D-for-.NET) for other common usage scenarios.